 Pellet grilling doesn’t have the same familiarity in the barbecue world as charcoal grills or even gas grills.

-To get you up to speed, we’ll discuss what a pellet smoker is and how they work, as well as cover some of the pros and cons versus other kinds of grills.
+To get you up to speed, we’ll discuss what a pellet smoker is and how they work, as well as cover some pros and cons versus other kinds of grills.

 In the end, you’ll have an answer to the burning question, “should I buy a pellet grill?”